 After your tour why not try a delicious home-made Durham cake in the Undercroft restaurant which is open daily and serves a selection of hot and cold meals and snacks.

-If you are staying in hot tub lodge in the North East and are wanting a fun-filled, action-packed family day out; look no further.
+If you are staying in log cabins in the North of England and are wanting a fun-filled, action-packed family day out; look no further.